 Have you ever wondered when you should follow up on an email to which you really want a response?
 What would be the most appropriate “waiting period” to send a follow-up email?
 I know there have been times that I’ve been waiting and checking for a response.

 The last thing we want is to be perceived as being too pushy, demanding, or worse — needy.
 For example, “Why has my email yet to receive a response?

 Many assume they are being purposefully ignored.
 To this, I always caution to not jump to conclusions.
 There are so many reasons why the response didn’t come quick enough for you.
 The least of which the person you are waiting on may not check email as often as those you do.

-The fact is some onliners are more lax and not responsive to emails or your attempt at a kind follow-up.
-However, in most cases my experience shows these folks are just busy doing other things and living their lives.
+The fact is some onliners are laxer and not responsive to emails or even your attempt at a kind follow-up.
+However, in most cases, my experience shows these folks are just busy doing other things and living their lives.
 So it isn’t anything personal.

 Then, move on to those who show the courtesy of a response when you email them.
 Those are the folks who are worth your time and energy.